olexale/mathematician_workshop/01_two_plus_two/instructions.md

 num add2(num x) => x + 2;
 ```

 Each time you call it with the same argument, you're getting the same result.
 This function does not change the environment (i.e. does not modify any static field, non-local variables, etc.).
-The matematicians call such a function a _pure_ function.
+The mathematicians call such a function a _pure_ function.
 What is an impure function then?
 It's a function that is:
 * modifying a non-local variable;
 * setting a field of an object;
 * throwing an exception;